gzachariadis/Windows-10/README.md

 <h2 align="center">Debloating & Optimizing</h2>

-<div align="justify">The following tools, are able to help you optimize and debloat your system, but first there's a list of applications that any Windows ISO doesn't allow to be removed when installing it.
-You can safely uninstall them now though...</div>
+<div align="justify">Keep in mind that the previously mentioned tools, are able to help you optimize and debloat your Operating System, but first there's a list of features that any Windows ISO doesn't allow to be removed before a live system.
+Once you have a live system, go ahead and unistall them by navigating to them.</div>

-- Sticky Notes
-- Xbox apps
-- Your Phone
-- Microsoft Pay

 <div align="justify">Additionally, you should run the following [executable by ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-EdgeOnly.exe?raw=true), this removed only the Edge browser, while leaving the Microsoft Edge WebView2 Runtime, which is essential for the Microsoft Store to function.
-Bare in mind that I have never paid and installed non-free applications from the Windows Store, you simply have to test this functionality on your own.</div>
+In case you don't want the Windows Store, proceed as seen below.</div>

 ### [Optimizer](https://github.com/hellzerg/optimizer/releases/download/16.5/Optimizer-16.5.exe)